-Joseph Pearse (died 1701).7 Son of William Pearse, Mayor in 1641 and 1649.
+Joseph Pearse (died 1701).1 Son of William Pearse, Mayor in 1641 and 1649.
 His wife Margery was half-sister of John Hedges, Mayor in 1694.

-An address was presented to Charles II in consequence of his escape from assassination under the "Rye House Plot" in June 1683.
-The plot, though real, was made the excuse for a fierce prosecution of Dissenters.
+An address was presented to Charles II in consequence of his escape from assassination under the "Rye House Plot" in June 1683.2 The plot, though real, was made the excuse for a fierce prosecution of Dissenters, and by 1688 all the Aldermen and Burgesses were Anglicans under the 1665 Charter.